 Personal Counseling

-Student Veterans Services
+Student Veterans' Services

-Appointments may be made with an advisor through the Enrollment Center, Room 1860, Des Plaines, 847.635.1700, or Room A100, Skokie, 847-635-1400.
+Appointments may be made with an advisor through the Enrollment Center in room 1860 (Des Plaines) or room A100 (Skokie) or by calling 847.635.1700.
 For more information, visit www.oakton.edu/advising.

 New Student Onboarding